Where are they now? The final Newcastle XI of the Bobby Robson era

 Ultimately his career was defined by his scrap with Dyer, rather than lifting the League Cup with Birmingham in 2011.
 Bowyer retired a year later after spending his final season at Ipswich Town.

-He is now Birmingham’s head coach having previously spent nearly just under years in charge of Charlton Athletic, who he led to promotion from League One in 2019.
+He is currently out of work, having previously been in charge of former clubs Birmingham and Charlton Athletic, who he led to promotion from League One in 2019.

 Ameobi remains a beloved figure among the Newcastle supporters, overcoming his technical limitations with hard work and 79 goals for the club.

-He retired in 2018 and returned to Newcastle in 2019, where he was named their first-ever loan manager.
+He retired in 2018 and returned to Newcastle in 2019, where he was named their first-ever loan co-ordinator.

 RW: Craig Bellamy